-SHW370.1 It is mandatory that the judge post any pattern(s) to be worked at least one hour prior to the commencement of the class; however, if the judge requires additional work of exhibitors for consideration of final placing, the finals pattern may be posted.
+SHW370.1 It is mandatory that the judge post the initial pattern to be worked at least one hour prior to the commencement of the class; however, if the judge requires additional work of exhibitors for consideration of final placing, an additional pattern may be posted.
 Pattern(s) should be designed to test the showman's ability to effectively present a horse to the judge.
 All ties will be broken at the judge's discretion.